 No business owner likes being strapped for cash, but mismanaging cash flow happens.
-Nearly half (42%) of small business owners report that handling cash flow is challenging.
 If you’re struggling to control your small business funds, check out the money management tips in this article.

 What is financial management for small business owners?

 Money management is the process of handling your business’s finances through budgeting, setting goals, tracking expenses and income, and investing.

 With a sound money management plan, you can avoid periods of negative cash flow and ensure your business is on track to turn a profit.

 Failing to wisely manage money can lead to problems like making late payments, running out of money, and not collecting on your accounts receivable.